DaiSijie/non-repetetive-graph-coloring/readme.md

 #Quick guide

-Non-repetitive graph coloring is a generalisation of regular graph coloring.
+Non-repetitive graph coloring is a generalization of regular graph coloring.
 In this setting, we require all simple path of even length to be square-free.
 We say that a sequence is a square if it is of the form xx where x is any sequence of color.

-This repository contains all the code that I'm writing to test hypotheses for my project on non-repetitive graph coloring.
-You will need a working license of Gurobi to run the code
+We denote by π(G) (Thue number) the minimum number of colors required to produce a proper non-repetitive graph coloring for G.

+This repository will contain all the Python code that I'm writting for my semester project at EPFL for the DISOPT lab.
+It mainly contains small snippets to test hypotheses.
+Since this problem is very hard (it lies in CO-NP), the problem is translated to an integer program and you will need a working copy of Gurobi (an L/IP solver) to execute the code.

 #####
 GeneralNRGC.py